dankrsihu/newscatcher/README.md

 ``` 'tech', 'news', 'business', 'science', 'finance', 'food', 'politics', 'economics', 'travel', 'entertainment', 'music', 'sport', 'world' ```

-However, not all topics are supported by every newspaper.
+However,not all topics are supported by every newspaper.

 How to check which topics are supported by which newspaper:
 ```python